clairebowling/projects/README.md

 Compute matrix multiplication using threads.

 ### [MovieTheater](MovieTheater.cpp) :clapper:
-A simple command line movie theater management program that allows users to view and reserve available seats in a movie theater.
+A simple command line movie theater management program that allows users to view and reserve available seats in a theater.

 ### [ParseTrace](ParseTrace.cpp) :mag:
 Use a stack, parse table, and grammar rules to parse a given string.